astropy/astropy/docs/units/equivalencies.rst

 -----------------------------------

 The length unit *parsec* is defined such that a star one parsec away will exhibit a 1-arcsecond parallax.
-(Think of it as a contraction between *parallax* and *arcsecond*.)
+(Think of the name as a contraction between *parallax* and *arcsecond*.)

 The :func:`~astropy.units.equivalencies.parallax` function handles